eerkela/bertrand/docs/source/content/motivation.rst

 <https://en.wikipedia.org/wiki/Type_system#Dynamic_type_checking_and_runtime_type_information>`_
 languages, which assign types to variables at **run time**.
-This allows us to change the type of a variable at any point during the program's execution, making it possible to write code like this:
+This allows us to change the type of a variable at any point during the program's execution, allowing us to write code like this:

 .. doctest::